 In the world of crossovers, the X4 is a model that’d designed to replace traditional sports coupes, with its aggressive styling and engaging handling.
 After the recent update, we expect that the 2023 BMW X4 will come without more important changes.
 We expect to see a familiar design, though there is always a chance to see minor updates, particularly in terms of additions to the list of standard equipment.

-All in all, the overall layout will remain the same.
+The overall layout will remain the same.
 Therefore, you may count on an SUV that has so many great things to offer, starting from an attractive design and luxurious cabin.
 We also like the handling very much, while the powertrain lineup includes some pretty capable options.
 Finally, the list of standard and available equipment is pretty generous.
 On the other hand, the main complaint goes to the limited cargo area and rear-seat headroom.

 As there are no significant changes to come, we expect that the 2023 BMW X4 will hit the market sometime in the last quarter of the year.